Paris, 26 March 2013

-The Multinational Design Evaluation Programme (MDEP) has appointed Dr. Allison M. Macfarlane of the United States Nuclear Regulatory Commission (NRC) as its new Chairman.
-Dr. Macfarlane replaces André-Claude Lacoste, former Chairman of the French Nuclear Safety Authority (Autorité de sûreté nucléaire, ASN).
+The Multinational Design Evaluation Programme (MDEP) has appointed Dr Allison M. Macfarlane of the United States Nuclear Regulatory Commission (NRC) as its new Chair.
+Dr Macfarlane replaces André-Claude Lacoste, former Chair of the French Nuclear Safety Authority (Autorité de sûreté nucléaire, ASN).

-Dr. Macfarlane, who was sworn in as Chairman of the NRC on 9 July 2012, began her duties with the MDEP on 15 March, chairing the MDEP Policy Group meeting at NRC headquarters in Rockville, Maryland in the United States.
+Dr Macfarlane, who was sworn in as Chair of the NRC on 9 July 2012, began her duties with the MDEP on 15 March, chairing the MDEP Policy Group meeting at NRC headquarters in Rockville, Maryland in the United States.

-Mr. Luis E. Echávarri, Director-General of the OECD Nuclear Energy Agency (NEA), which acts as the Technical Secretariat for the MDEP, welcomed Dr. Macfarlane to the programme.
-He was pleased to note that "Dr. Macfarlane's appointment as Chairman of the MDEP will ensure that the valuable work of the programme will continue unabated, after several years of strong leadership under Mr. Lacoste.
+Mr Luis E. Echávarri, Director-General of the OECD Nuclear Energy Agency (NEA), which acts as the Technical Secretariat for the MDEP, welcomed Dr Macfarlane to the programme.
+He was pleased to note that "Dr Macfarlane's appointment as Chair of the MDEP will ensure that the valuable work of the programme will continue unabated, after several years of strong leadership under Mr Lacoste.
 The importance of the MDEP to the enhanced safety of new nuclear reactor designs and the effectiveness of the regulatory process is reflected in the significant interest which has been shown in the programme by its 11 member organisations and its new associate member the United Arab Emirates."

-Dr. Macfarlane holds a doctorate in geology from the Massachusetts Institute of Technology and a bachelor's of science degree in geology from the University of Rochester.
-Prior to beginning her term as NRC Chairman, Dr. Macfarlane was an associate professor of environmental science and policy at George Mason University.
+Dr Macfarlane holds a doctorate in geology from the Massachusetts Institute of Technology and a bachelor's of science degree in geology from the University of Rochester.
+Prior to beginning her term as NRC Chair, Dr Macfarlane was an associate professor of environmental science and policy at George Mason University.
 From 2010 to 2012, she served on the Blue Ribbon Commission on America's Nuclear Future, created to make recommendations on a national strategy for managing the country's high-level radioactive waste.

 The Multinational Design Evaluation Programme (MDEP) was launched in 2006 by the US Nuclear Regulatory Commission (NRC) and the French Nuclear Safety Authority (ASN) with the aim of developing innovative approaches to leverage the resources and knowledge of national regulatory authorities reviewing new reactor designs.